jyw321/ProcessVideo_LaMaMa/README.md

 # Proposed Workflow
 I then came up with a Python code script which could help me semi-automate the above laborious process.
 This code script served as a tailor-made `microservice` workflow for handling La MaMa's video files derived from their SONY digital camera.

+## Gear Up!
+Follow [this guideline] (https://amiaopensource.github.io/av-python-carpentry/setup.html) to install Anaconda which allows you to run Python codes one stop.